-Risk Likelihood Consequence Risk Analysis Mitigation Reputation: I ease not approved Possible Moderate Medium Seek to negotiate terms to Council satisfaction Reputation: lease of space - negative feedback from retail traders in York Street Possible Moderate Medium Request for Proposal to lease was advertised publicly extending the commercial opportunity to all existing and new local businesses interested in leasing the space Financial: new lease not approved - loss of commercial rent Unlikely Low Low Call for further proposals for the vacant space Opportunity: To provide a d Opportunity: To provide a commercial space for coffee kiosk to support the activities in the public space and enhance the visitor experience to the Tourism and Information Hub.
+Risk Likelihood Consequence Risk Analysis Mitigation Reputation: l ease not approved Possible Moderate Medium Seek to negotiate terms to Council satisfaction Reputation: lease of space - negative feedback from retail traders in York Street Possible Moderate Medium Request for Proposal to lease was advertised publicly extending the commercial opportunity to all existing and new local businesses interested in leasing the space Financial: new lease not approved - loss of commercial rent Unlikely Low Low Call for further proposals for the vacant space

+Opportunity: To provide a commercial space for coffee kiosk to support the activities in the public space and enhance the visitor experience to the Tourism and Information Hub.

-26. The City has agreed to undertake some improvement works to the building to facilitate the kiosk being accessible to customers from the courtyard.
-These works are estimated at \$20,000 and have been allocated in the 2018/19 budget.
+- 26. The City has agreed to undertake some improvement works to the building to facilitate the kiosk being accessible to customers from the courtyard.
+These works are estimated at \$20,000 and have been allocated in the 2018/19 budget. - 27.
+All costs associated with the development and finalisation of the lease will be met by the City in line with the Commercial Tenancy (Retail Shops) Agreements Act 1985.